-Though it inspired other countries’ bullion coins, the Krugerrand stands alone in one important regard: Although it was meant primarily as an investment vehicle, it was also issued as legal tender for use in South Africa.
-This accounts for the coin’s large amount of copper, which helps to ensure that the surface is tough enough to withstand scratches and dents as it circulates.
-This makes for a time-defying look, with a sheen like the light of a sunrise.
+The Krugerrand stands alone in one important regard: Although it was meant primarily as an investment vehicle, it was also issued as legal tender for use in South Africa.

 The obverse of the coin depicts a portrait of Paul Kruger, designed by artist Otto Schulz.
-Four-term President Kruger is a national treasure, lovingly known as Uncle Paul.
-On the reverse of the coin is a springbok, a gazelle often used as a symbol of South Africa.
-Designed by Coert Steynberg, the springbok originally appeared on the 5 shilling coin.
-The animal gallops lightly on the open savanna, deft in footing, and proud in its stance.
+On the reverse of the coin is a springbok, a gazelle often used as a symbol of South Africa, which was designed by Coert Steynberg.

 Since September 1980, the Krugerrand has been made available in three additional sizes containing 1/2 ounce, 1/4 ounce and 1/10 ounce of gold.

 To learn more about the South African Krugerrand and to get current pricing, please call us at (800) 355-2116.